VSME explained – The voluntary sustainability standard for SMEs

 - Contributing to a more sustainable and inclusive economy.
 SMEs are supported in strengthening their role as drivers of a more future-proof and fairer economy.

-Relevance of the VSME under the EU Commissionâs Omnibus Proposal
+Relevance of the VSME under the EU Commission’s Omnibus Proposal

-In this context, the VSME standard plays an important role: It offers companies with fewer than 1,000 employees a structured and resource-efficient way to provide the required sustainability information without having to meet the comprehensive ESRS requirements.
-The VSME acts as a shieldâknown as a âValue-Chain Capâ.
-This means that the VSME defines the maximum requirements that companies subject to the CSRD can ask from their non-CSRD-reporting suppliers.
-It sets the upper limit for the sustainability information that larger companies can request within their value chain.
+The VSME standard plays an important role in this context: it offers smaller companies a structured, resource-efficient way to provide the required sustainability information without having to meet the full ESRS requirements.
+The VSME acts as a shield — a so-called "value chain cap".
+This means that the VSME today (and in future, the new voluntary standard based on the VSME) defines the maximum requirements that CSRD-obligated companies may demand from their non-CSRD-obligated suppliers.
+It thereby sets the upper limit for the sustainability information that larger companies may request from their supply chain.

-For smaller companies, this means that a sustainability report following the VSME serves as protection against the demand for additional information from larger business partnersâexcept for industry-specific standard information.
-The enforcement of the Value-Chain Cap will be monitored by the EU member states themselves.
+For smaller companies, this means that a sustainability report under the VSME standard serves as a shield against demands for additional information from larger business partners — with the exception of industry-specific information that is customary in the sector.
+Ensuring the value chain cap will be monitored by the EU member states themselves.

 Potential Developments in the VSME